 - You can zoom and pan around the map to make digitizing easier but be sure to digitize as many of the trees within the extent of the bookmark as you can.

 - If you are not sure about the exact location of a tree, it is OK to skip it.
 You want to ensure that you create accurate training samples.

 - It is OK if the circles you draw overlap.

 - Your final model will take into account the size of the trees you identify, so be sure to mark both small and large palm trees.

 - Create training samples for every palm tree on each of the six remaining Training Location bookmarks.

 Digitizing training samples can be a time-consuming process, but it pays off to have a large number of samples.
 The more samples you provide the model with as training data, the more accurate the results will be.

-As an example, the training dataset used to train the model provided with this lesson had more than 600 samples.
+As an example, the training dataset used to train the model provided with this tutorial had more than 600 samples.